erdemergin/mcp-server-atlassian-jira/README.md

 - **Minimal Input, Maximum Output Philosophy**: Simple identifiers like `projectKeyOrId` and `issueIdOrKey` are all you need.
 Each tool returns comprehensive details without requiring extra flags.

-- **Complete Jira Context**: Provide your AI assistant with full visibility into projects, issues, comments, and development information like linked commits and pull requests.
+- **Complete Jira Context**: Provide your AI assistant with full visibility into projects, issues, comments, and all relevant metadata to understand your work context.

 - **Rich Development Information**: Get detailed insights into branches, commits, and pull requests linked to issues, creating a bridge between your issue tracking and code repositories.